nrwl/nx/nx-dev/nx-dev/public/documentation/generated/cli/workspace-lint.md

 ---
 title: 'workspace-lint - CLI command'
-description: 'Lint workspace or list of files.
+description: 'Lint nx specific workspace files (nx.json, workspace.json) and check existence of the configured packages and apps.
 Note: To exclude files from this lint rule, you can add them to the `.nxignore` file'
 ---

 # workspace-lint

-Lint workspace or list of files.
+Lint nx specific workspace files (nx.json, workspace.json) and check existence of the configured packages and apps.
 Note: To exclude files from this lint rule, you can add them to the `.nxignore` file

 ## Usage